threefoldtecharchive/tfgridclient_proxy/README.md

 ## Production Run

-- Start the msgbus systemd service with a machine MNEMONICS linked to its yggdrasil IP or public ip if there, [download and more info](https://github.com/threefoldtech/go-rmb)
 - Download the latest binary [here](https://github.com/threefoldtech/tfgridclient_proxy/releases)
 - add the execution permission to the binary and move it to the bin directory